Emilia Romagna art cities

 To consolidate the territory, Aemilius had a road built in 187 BC from Rimini on the Adriatic to Piacenza.
 In the detail, passing by most of the Emilia Romagna art cities.
 This straight road, Via Emilia, traveled the southern edge of the Po plain.
 Hence it allowed movements of troops and merchandise.
 At intervals, a fortified settlement known as a castrum defended the road.

 The castrum, built to Roman precision, had a central axis where we could find the square and forum.
-From here the decumanus maximum divided the road from north to south.
-Hence the cardo maximum from east to west.
+From here the Decumanus Maximus that was an east-west oriented main road.
+Hence the Cardo Maximus from north–south oriented road.
 In addition, other roads were built parallel to these.
 Now, the sites where the forum stood, are in many instances the town center of Emilia Romagna art cities.
 As it is possible to see in Piacenza.
-Furthermore, the decumanus and cardo roads are often the main town roads.
+Furthermore, the Decumanus and the Cardo roads are often the main town roads.

 Julius Caesar and the river Rubicon